-- 172. FATF expects countries to implement paragraph 7(b) of INR.15, taking into account the unique nature of VA transfers and the future control framework for solutions in the private sector (see Recommendation 16 in Section IV).
+- 196. FATF expects countries to implement paragraph 7(b) of INR.
+15, taking into account the unique nature of VA transfers and the future control framework for travel rule solutions in the private sector (see Recommendation 16 in Section IV).
 A VA transfer can be directly settled, i.e. through distributed consensus on the blockchain between wallet addresses alone, without the need for an intermediary.
-For a VASP to transmit required information to another VASP however, it is necessary for them to identify their counterparty VASP and conduct due diligence on their counterparty VASP.
-A VASP needs to undertake counterparty VASP due diligence before they transmit the required information for compliance with paragraph 7(b) of INR.15 to their counterparty.
-VASPs do not need to undertake the counterparty VASP due diligence process for every VA transfer, unless there is a suspicious transaction history indicating they should.
-Considering the concept of due diligence, countries should expect a VASP to refresh their counterparty due diligence information periodically or when risk emerges from the relationship in line with their defined risk-based approach control structure.
-Accordingly, countries should expect their obliged VASPs to implement this control mechanism. - 173.
-The best way to conduct counterparty due diligence in a timely and secure manner is a challenge.40 There are broadly three phases in this process: - a) Phase 1: Determine whether the VA transfer is with a counterparty VASP.
-A customer may wish to transfer VAs to another VASP (e.g., a beneficiary with a hosted wallet) or they may wish to transfer VAs to an unhosted wallet.
+For a VASP to transmit required information to another VASP however, it is necessary for them to identify their counterparty VASP.
+A VASP would also need to conduct due diligence on their counterparty VASP before they transmit the required information to avoid dealing with illicit actors or sanctioned actors unknowingly.
+VASPs do not need to undertake the counterparty VASP due diligence process for every individual VA transfer when dealing with VASPs for which they have previously conducted counterparty due diligence, unless there is a suspicious transaction history or other information (such as adverse media, published information about regulatory or criminal penalties) indicating they should.
+Considering the concept of due diligence, countries should expect a VASP to refresh their counterparty due diligence information periodically or when risk emerges from the relationship in line with their defined RBA control structure.
+Accordingly, countries should expect their obliged VASPs to implement this control mechanism.
+As already noted, VASPs should use this due diligence process to determine whether a counterpart can reasonably be expected to protect the confidentiality of information shared with it. - 197.
+The best way to conduct counterparty due diligence in a timely and secure manner is a challenge.48 There are broadly three phases in this process.
+These are not intended as prescriptive actions that VASPs must take, but guidance on how counterparty due diligence could be undertaken: - Phase 1: Determine whether the VA transfer is with a counterparty VASP.
+A person may wish to transfer VAs to another VASP (e.g., a beneficiary with a hosted wallet) or they may wish to transfer VAs to an unhosted wallet.
 The originator VASP must therefore determine whether they will be transacting with another VASP.
 This determination process is not purely an AML/CFT requirement, but rather arises from the technology underpinning VAs.
-To date, the FATF is not aware of any technically proven means of identifying the VASP that manages the beneficiary wallet exhaustively, precisely, and accurately in all circumstances and from the VA address alone; - b) Phase 2: Identify the counterparty VASP, as a VASP only knows the "name" of the counterparty VASP following the previous phase.
-A VASP may identify a counterparty VASP themselves using a reliable database in line with any guidelines from a country on when to rely on such data; and - a)c) Phase 3: Assess a counterparty VASP if they are an eligible counterparty to send customer data to and to have a business relationship with (see Recommendation 16 in Section IV for further information on counterparty VASP due diligence and Recommendation 11 on record-keeping to appropriately store and manage that customer data).
+To date, the FATF is not aware of any technically proven means of identifying the VASP that manages the beneficiary wallet exhaustively, precisely, and accurately in all circumstances and from the VA address alone; - b.
+Phase 2: Identify the counterparty VASP, as a VASP only knows the "name" of the counterparty VASP following the previous phase.
+A VASP may identify a counterparty VASP themselves using a reliable database in line with any guidelines from a country on when to rely on such data; and - c.
+Phase 3: Assess whether the counterparty VASP is an eligible counterparty to send customer data to and to have a business relationship with (see Recommendation 16 in Section IV for further information on counterparty

-40 See paragraph 61 of the FATF's 12-month review report.
+See paragraph 61 of the FATF's 12-month review report.